-- 2. Post-bladder support surgery; - 3.
-Post- traumatic or surgical injury; - B. Conservative management such as Kegel exercises, biofeedback, electrical stimulation, and pharmacotherapies have failed; - C. Patient is unable to tolerate surgery or does not wish to have surgery. - A recurrence of incontinence following a successful treatment series (i.e., 6-12 months previously), may benefit from additional treatments.
-10 - IV.
-It is the policy of health plans affiliated with Centene Corporation that UBA injection of autologous fat, non-FDA approved procedures, and any other circumstances than those specified above are considered investigational and not medically necessary.
+- III.
+It is the policy of health plans affiliated with Centene Corporation that injection of United States Food and Drug Administration (FDA) approved urethral bulking agents (UBA) is medically necessary when all of the following criteria are met: - A. Diagnosis of persistent or recurrent stress urinary incontinence due to one of the following: - 1.
+Intrinsic sphincter deficiency; - 2.
+Post-bladder support surgery; - 3.
+Post-traumatic or surgical injury; - B. Conservative management such as Kegel exercises, biofeedback, electrical stimulation, and pharmacotherapies have failed; - C. Patient is unable to tolerate surgery or does not wish to have surgery. - A recurrence of incontinence following a successful treatment series (i.e., six to 12 months previously), may benefit from additional treatments.3 - IV.
+It is the policy of health plans affiliated with Centene Corporation that there is insufficient evidence in the published peer-reviewed literature to support the use of UBA injection of autologous fat, non-FDA approved procedures, and any other circumstances than those specified above.